-When run from the legends mode screen, you can export detailed data about your world so that it can be browsed with external programs like Legends Browser and other similar utilities.
-The data exported with this tool is more detailed than what you can get with vanilla export functionality, and some external tools depend on this extra information.
+When run from the legends mode screen, this tool will export detailed data about your world so that it can be browsed with external programs like Legends Browser.
+The data is more detailed than what you can get with vanilla export functionality, and many external tools depend on this extra information.